badar24434/TEACHABLE_MACHINE_MASK/README.md

 Response: { success: true }
 ```

-## Contributing

-Contributions are welcome!
-Suggested workflow:

-1. Fork the repository.
-2. Create a branch: `git checkout -b feat/your-feature`.
-3. Make changes and add tests if applicable.
-4. Commit and push: `git push origin feat/your-feature`.
-5. Open a Pull Request describing your changes and how to test them.

-Please include in PRs:
-- Short description of the change.
-- How to run/test locally.
-- Any privacy/security impacts (especially if capturing or storing images).

-Small improvements you could add:
-- Switch the default to the local `my_model` (if you want an offline demo).
-- Add a CONTRIBUTING.md and issue/pr templates.
-- Provide a small test harness or E2E test to validate webcam flow (if adding CI).

 ## License

 This project includes `LICENSE.txt` with the MIT License.
 See `LICENSE.txt` for the full text.